-What Effect Would Negative Interest Rates Have on Bitcoin and Cryptocurrency?Ryan Tucker
+What Effect Would Negative Interest Rates Have on Cryptocurrency?Ryan Tucker

 The United States is nearly alone among major world central banks in not moving towards negative interest rates.
 That zero lower bound remains a lower bound.
 But in the event of another financial crisis, might the Fed decide to push rates below zero, just like the European Central Bank and the Bank of Japan have done?
 And if so, what effect would that have on Bitcoin and cryptocurrency?